The psychology of color in branding

 Often faced a situation where my clients ask for a specific color to use in their logo.

 My answer points them to understand the criteria of picking the right color according to the psychology of color in branding.
 In marketing, advertising, branding every color has a different meaning and communicates different messages.
 As a designer my aim is to solve a problem and find a solution that must work.
 Color emotionally influence your consumers.
 In this article I want to resume the meaning of the most used color.
+You can also find more, about this interesting topic, in numerous educational YouTube videos provided by companies like The Marketing Heaven.

 If you remember learning about primary colors in grade school, you have a good start for understanding how CMYK works.
 CMYK stands for cyan, magenta, yellow, and black (the “k” comes from the word “key,” a printing term).
 You can mix these four colors to get an array of secondary and tertiary colors like violet, orange, and just about every color from your kindergarten crayon box.However, the one pitfall of CMYK is that different brands of ink tend to have color palettes that vary from each other.
 If you’re using different printers for your branded materials, your colors may not be 100% consistent.